aharonadav/ansible/README.md

 - cf_tmp_location
 - stack_name

-Now you can run the "Ansible-playbook" and all the components will be installed automatically.
+Now you can run the "Ansible-playbook" and all the components will be installed automatically on your AWS account.

+**Edit Scheduler Settings**

+If you would like to change the stop/start parameters, you can accomplish this, by using the DynamoDB (The DynamoDB has been created and configured automatically already.)

+Good Luck !

+#Created By: Aharon Nadav